Error 25 has a few causes that are outlined below.

-First make sure the brake lever is returned to the neutral position and power the bike off and on.
+First, make sure the brake lever is returned to the neutral position and power the bike off and on.

-If the issue persists we will want to first identify which sensor is causing the issue.
+- If the issue persists, we will want to first identify which sensor is causing the issue.
 Carefully disconnect each sensor 1 at a time and see if the error persists.

-Then carefully adjust the screw for the brake that is working properly a couple of turns and see if the error appears on the screen.
-Then adjust it back to its original position and see if the error is corrected with the bike on, or if it has to cycled on and off to clear the error.
+Then carefully adjust the screw for the brake that is working correctly a couple of turns and see if the error appears on the screen.
+Then adjust it back to its original position and see if the error is corrected with the bike on, or if it has to be cycled on and off to clear the error.

-The picture above has each screw labelled.
+The picture above has each adjustment screw labeled.

 - The screw labeled 1 is the set screw and holds the screw labeled 2 in place to avoid it moving over time.
-It is rather small, you might be able to just loosen it, if you remove it, please do not lose it.
+It is rather small; you might be able to just loosen it; if you remove it, please do not lose it.

-- Screw 2 adjusts the position of the sensor - At this time you would not want to remove it completely, if you do, be careful as there is a small spring inside.
+- Screw 2 adjusts the position of the sensor - At this time, you would not want to remove it completely, if you do, be careful as there is a small spring inside.,

 - Screw 3 adjusts the position of the lever, which also plays a role.
 I think it is best to mirror the other side for now.